Sachinsharmak/Final_Year_Project/README.md

 # Disease Prediction and Medical Recommendation System 🩺

-This repository contains the implementation of a Disease Prediction and Medical Recommendation System developed for the CS 584 Machine Learning course.

 ## Introduction
 The Disease Prediction and Medical Recommendation System leverages machine learning techniques to predict diseases based on user-entered symptoms.
 It provides recommendations for medications, diets, and workouts tailored to specific diseases.
 The project uses a dataset from Kaggle comprising symptoms, diseases, medications, and other medical attributes to train and evaluate machine learning models.